butlermatt/dsdoc/README.md

 This attribute is required by all DsDocs (both Node and Action types).
 The value should be the name or `MetaType` of the parent of this node or action.
+If the parent has a path which is duplicated by another node in the link (eg, two nodes implement a `description` path) then you should use the parent's MetaType here.
 If the node or action is on the root of the link, then you should use the special value `root`.

 ### `Short Description`